What is tenants liability insurance?

 While moving heavy pots and pans on your cooker hob it is easy to slip and drop one.
 This can cause extensive damage and cracking to the hob itself.
 Often this damage will not be repairable and the whole hob will need to be replaced.

-If you were to drop a heavy item while using your bathroom, there is a good chance that the white sanitaryware in the room will be damaged.
+If you were to drop a heavy item in the bathroom, there is a good chance that the white sanitaryware in the room will be damaged.
 This could be either by cracking or chipping.
 This can be expensive to replace, particularly if the original suite was a high-end one.

 Hole in wall/ceiling

-If the floorboards are not reinforced then it is possible to put your foot through the ceiling of your property when you are up the in the attic.
+If the attic floorboards are not reinforced then it is possible to put your foot through the ceiling.
 This obviously creates a lot of mess and expense to put right.
 It is also easy to damage walls by attempting to bang hooks and nails into them.
 This can cause large areas of plaster to come away from the wall.

 If you are eating or drinking in a room that is carpeted, there is always a chance that something will be spilt.
-Things such as red wine are likely to leave a stain, even if you try to remove them as soon as the spillage has occurred.
+Things such as red wine are likely to leave a stain, even if you immediately try to remove them.
 Liability cover will ensure you are not left out of pocket to carry out essential repairs.

 How to protect your deposit/tenancy bond